yahoo/fluxible-immutable-utils/README.md

 ```

 #### Configuring the Mixin
 If you are using third party libraries/have a special case where you don't want the mixin to consider some of the keys of props/state, you have two options.
 First, you can set the ignoreImmutableCheck object to skip the check for immutability for any keys you decide.
-Similarly, setting keys in keysToIgnoreOnUpdate will ignore any keys when checking for props/state equality.
+Second, if you want the mixin to also ignore a key when checking for data equality in props/state, you can set the key value to the flag `SKIP_SHOULD_UPDATE`.
 You must set these values inside a component's `statics` field (or in a config, see below), and they must be set seperately for props/state.

 **Example**